fbgallet/roam-extension-elapsed-time/README.md

 Another way to insert easily timestamps and run this command is to use SmartBlocks command.
 For instructions, see 'SmartBlocks commands' section below.

 ### Total time
-Total is calculated as the sum of elapsed times (formated by Time tracker, not only double timestamps) and pomodoros.
+Total is calculated as the sum of elapsed times (⚠️ formated by Time tracker, double timestamps without calculated elapsed time are not taken into account!) and pomodoros (if no elapsed time in the block, and whether or not they have been completed).

 It is displayed in a customizable format (category: **30'**) and in a basic outline of blocks by default, but cat also be displayed in Roam {{table}} and is copied in the clipboard in a simple text format.
+A development envisaged for a later version is to propose a dynamic table and a graphic visualization of the data.

 Total can be calculated in different range of data or periods, depending on the command used:
   - `total in the entire page, by categories`: total and subtotals are calculated by category.
 An elapsed time is added to one or more categories if they are in the same block or if a category (provided it is a reference page) is in a parent block (see "Categories, goals and limits configuration" for more information).